basierend auf Bewertungen

 https://pubmed.ncbi.nlm.nih.gov/30826407/ “Hypoglycemic activity and gut microbiota regulation of a novel polysaccharide from Grifola frondosa in type 2 diabetic mice”

-When the intestinal flora then works with us again and not against us, it also produces substances that are needed elsewhere in the body.
-E.g. Almost all happiness hormones are located in the intestine (99.9% of our total serotonin content), and the large intestine is connected to the brain via the vagus nerve.
+When the intestinal flora works with us and not against us, it also produces substances that are needed elsewhere in the body.
+For example, almost all happiness hormones are located in the intestine (99.9% of our total serotonin content), and the large intestine is connected to the vagus nerve connected to the brain.
 Vitamins and short-chain fatty acids are also synthesized in the intestine.

-This connection could also explain the positive influences of Hericium on depressive moods or sleep quality:
+This connection could also explain the positive effects of Hericium on depressive moods or sleep quality:

-https://pubmed.ncbi.nlm.nih.gov/20834180/ “we investigated the clinical effects of H. erinaceus on menopause, depression, sleep quality and indefinite complaints, using the Kupperman Menopausal Index (KMI), the Center for Epidemiologic Studies Depression Scale (CES-D), the Pittsburgh Sleep Quality Index (PSQI), and the Indefinite Complaints Index (ICI ).
+https://pubmed.ncbi.nlm.nih.gov/20834180/ “we investigated the clinical effects of H. erinaceus on menopause, depression, sleep quality and indefinite complaints, using the Kupperman Menopausal Index (KMI), the Center for Epidemiologic Studies Depression Scale (CES-D), the Pittsburgh Sleep Quality Index (PSQI ), and the Indefinite Complaints Index (ICI).
 Thirty females were randomly assigned to either the H. erinaceus (HE) group or the placebo group and took HE cookies or placebo cookies for 4 weeks.
 Each of the CES-D and the ICI score after the HE intake was significantly lower than that before.
-In two terms of the ICI, "incentive" and "palpitation", each of the mean score of the HE group was significantly lower than the placebo group.
-"Concentration", "irritating" and "anxious" tended to be lower than the placebo group.”
+In two terms of the ICI, "insentive" and "palpitation", each of the mean score of the HE group was significantly lower than the placebo group.
+“Concentration”, “irritating” and “anxious” tended to be lower than the placebo group.”

-First studies also suggest a positive influence on neurodegenerative diseases and improvement of cognitive abilities through Hericium, such as: https://pubmed.ncbi.nlm.nih.gov/31413233/ “In this study, we tested a randomized, double-blind, placebo-controlled parallel-group comparative study to evaluate the improvement of the cognitive functions by taking supplements containing fruiting body of H. erinaceus for 12 weeks. […] showed that oral intake of H. erinaceus significantly improved cognitive functions and prevented from the deterioration.”
+Initial studies also suggest a positive influence on neurodegenerative diseases and improvement of cognitive abilities through Hericium, for example. https://pubmed.ncbi.nlm.nih.gov/31413233/ “In this study, we tested a randomized, double-blind, placebo-controlled parallel-group comparative study to evaluate the improvement of the cognitive functions by taking supplements containing fruiting body of H. erinaceus for 12 weeks. […] showed that oral intake of H. erinaceus significantly improved cognitive functions and prevented from the deterioration.”

-This is also proven by migration studies, for example Residents of a small town in Nigeria who have around 70% fewer cancer cases than in our western, “modern” societies.
-It should be noted that the medical care in this small town is so good that it can be ruled out that these are simply undetected illnesses.
-Do these Nigerians then migrate to the USA; they suddenly have the same risk of cancer as the American average.
-There are comparable studies with the same results, for example. also for Japanese migrating to Hawaii (https://pubmed.ncbi.nlm.nih.gov/1287741/ ).
+This is also proven by migration studies, for example, of residents of a small town in Nigeria, where around 70% fewer cases of cancer occur than in our western, "modern" societies.
+It should be noted that the medical care in this small town is so good that it can be ruled out that these are simply undetected diseases.
+If these Nigerians then migrate to the USA, they suddenly have the same cancer risk as the American average.
+There are comparable studies with the same result, for example, for Japanese who migrate to Hawaii (https://pubmed.ncbi.nlm.nih.gov/1287741/ ).

 How does a healthy cell become a cancer cell?